VincentWei/minigui-res/README.md

 # NAME

-MiniGUI Resources Package version 3.0.11 for MiniGUI v3.0.x.
+This is the mainline release of MiniGUI Resources Package for MiniGUI v3.0.x.

 # INSTALLATION